SLeviyang/RegressHaplo/README.md

 This package reconstructs haplotypes from a BAM file using a penalized regression approach.
 The algorithm assumes that the BAM file reads are drawn from a low diversity population, roughly <2% diversity.
 BAM files reflecting high diversity will lead to long run times and bad performance.

-The penaliezd regression has the form
+The penalized regression has the form

 min_x ||y-Px||^2 + rho*J(x)